what is a crm

 At Service Provider Pro, we’re well aware of the term CRM—and every business owner has most likely come across it, too.
 What does it stand for, though?
 Let’s take a look at what a CRM is, if you should make use of it, and how it can help your business.

-To achieve that, most companies use CRM systems, special software that is designed to facilitate this process.
+To achieve that, most companies use a CRM, which is special software that is designed to facilitate this process.
 Cloud-based CRMs usually contains a database holding customer information such as name, email, billing address, purchases, and more.
-One thing to note is that CRM is commonly associated with software, not the process of managing relationships.
-With that said, the functionality of a CRM function is used differently across teams.
-Here are a few examples:

 • Customer support agents can access customer data in order to provide correct information.